Last Updated on

 Inkjet vs. Laser Printer

 All modern printers do a good enough job of printing.
-But ‘how’ they print can make a huge difference when looking for the best printer for home use.
+But ‘how’ they print can make a huge difference when looking for the best printer for students or home use.

 Inkjet and laser are the two main types of home printers.
 Let’s look at each in detail: